MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

 ## To test the flow

-1. In the Test Bot, select **Start over with latest conversation**.
+1. In the Test Virtual Agent, select **Start over with latest conversation**.
 Then specify a trigger phrase for the topic that contains the flow.

 2. Enter your email address at the prompt.